Yazdan-Ghanavati/Breast-Cancer-Detection/README.md

 * Laplacian filter

 ### Histogram conversion
 This is the first pre-processing step in this project.
+This is a common method for high frequency noise reduction in image processing.

 Images are displayed as a set of pixels which could have a value  between 0 and 255.
 If the value is close to 255 means it is representing white and vice versa.
 After emmiting radiation, usually there are two picks which creates noise in the image.
 So what we want to do is to spread these values in order to have a normalize pixel value in rhe full range.